santisbon/reference/src/rpi.md

 # Look at the state of the network.
 # You may need to `sudo reboot` for Wi-Fi to be enabled but
 # make sure you've allowed enough time for cloud-init to
-# finish configuring your instance and MicroK8s manastor pods to come up!
+# finish configuring your instance and MicroK8s mayastor pods to come up!
 sudo lshw -c network
 ip addr show | grep wlan0
 ```